 If a hockey injury resulting from another player’s reckless behavior on the ice leads to a chronic condition that prevents you from performing the duties of your job, or otherwise diminishes your quality of life, a personal injury lawyer may be able to pursue damages for financial losses, and pain and suffering you may have incurred as a result.

 Call Preszler Injury Lawyers Today

-If a negligent hockey player’s reckless behaviour in the rink caused you to sustain injuries, Preszler Injury Lawyers may be able to provide you with useful legal assistance and advice.
+If a negligent hockey player’s reckless behavior in the rink caused you to sustain injuries, our expert long term disability Lawyers may be able to provide you with useful legal assistance and advice.
 To discuss your situation and learn if you’re eligible to pursue damages, contact us today.